bihe/asa-lab-4/README.md

 Runtime version: 1.7.3
 ```

+With this output the `dapr-cli` setup is done.

 After the initial dapr setup the example can be executed using the `dapr-cli`.
+This is only relevant/necessary when local development and dev-sdks are available.
 A prerequisite for this step is the installation of the golang/.NET SDKs (again see above for the installation link/info).

 1. Via Makefile (Unix-like systems)